-You Shall be Surt to Gods Man & to the Holy Church, and you Shall use not Heresie nor Error according to your Understanding norty Wise Mens learning you Shall be a true Liege man to the King Supreem Gevernour or Ruler without any Treason or Talschood or Conspiracy but to show it & amend it, or declare it to the King & Councel, and alove that you be true Leige man to the King & to One another (to will) to Every Wason that hath taken his Manners; you Shall doe unto him, as you Would he Should doe unto you .
-Alsoe you Shall heep trusty all the Councell of Codge or Chamber, and all Councel that ought to be reol by way of Masonhood, and alsoe that you be noe Thieves nor thief fellows as far as you know .
-Indalsee that you Shall Call all Masons Brothers, or Sellows, & nice other foul name.
-And alsoe that you Shall not defile your Fellows Wives by Calumnie or any offer way.
-And alsor that you shall not defile his Servant or put him to any discredit and also that you pay truely for your meats Drink where you Ledge or Table Alsoe you shall doe Noe Villary where you board, whereby the Craft May be Evel Spoken of or Slandered These were the Charges in general that belonged to a Frue Mason, Brother, Maister or Fellow.
+You Shall be Sur to Gods Man si to the Holy Charch, and you Shall use noe Heresie nor Error according to your Understanding nor by Wise Mens learning.
+You Shall be a true Liege man to the King Supreem Governour or Ruler without any Treason or Jalschood or Conspiracy but to show it & amend it, or declare it to the King & Councel, and also that you be true Leige man to the King & to One another [towit) to Every Plason that hath taken his Manners; you Shall doe unto him, as you would he Should doe unto you .
+Alsoe you Shall keep truely all the Councell of Sage or Chamber, and all Councel that ought to be kept by way of Mason hood, and alsoc that you be Noc Thieves nor thief fellows as far as you know .
+And alsoc that you shall Call all Masons Brothers, or Fellows, & nice other foul name.
+And alsoe that you shall not defile your Tellows Wives by Calumnie or any offer way.
+And alsoe that you shall not defile his Servant or put him to any discredit and alsoe that you pay truely for your Meats Drink where you Lodge or Table: Alsoe you shall doe Noe Villary where you board whereby the Craft May be Evel Spoken of or Slandered These Were the Charges in generall that belonged to a True Mason, Brother, Maister or Fellow.

-More will I rehears other things Singular for Masons for Maisters and Tellons.
+Mon will I rehears other things Singular for Masons for Maister's and Fellon's .

-Tirst that noe Mason undertake any lord or Maister's Work nor any other mans, unless he know himself to be Maister of the Same Work Soe that the Craft May have Noe Slander or Evell report by him in Soe doeing, and that me Maister or Fellow take any Work but at reasonable Day, Soe that the Soe or Maister whom he Serves, May have Sufficient Work for his Pay.
-I he to hie honcetty whom he Serves, May have Sufficient Work for his Pay.
-I he to hie honcetty it.
-And alsoe that he pay honestly his Tellons who he imployes.
-Also that noe maister
+Thirst that noe Mason Undertake any Lord or Maister's Work nor any other mans, unless he know himself to be Maister of the Same work Soe that the Craft May have Noe Slander or Evell report by him in Soe doeing, and that noe Maister bellow take any work but at reasonable Day, Soe that the Lord or maister whom he Serves, May have Sufficient Work for his Day.
+I he to hie honestly by it.
+And also that he pay honestly his Tellows who he imployes.
+Also that noe Maister